brycie-boy/The_Cosmos/Samsara.md

 ## Samsara

-In Buddhism, Samsara is a continuous cycle of of birth, mundane existance, death, and rebirth without a disernable begging or end.
-It is described as a wandering from one life to the next with no paticular direction.
+In Buddhism, Samsara is the continuous cycle of of birth, mundane existance, death, and rebirth without a disernable begging or end.
+It is described as a mindless wandering from one life to the next with no paticular direction.

 ___